AlexNguyen244/casebase-takehome/server/RAG_README.md

 ## Chat Service (`chat_service.py`)

-The Chat Service extends the RAG system with conversational AI capabilities.
+The Chat Service extends the RAG system with conversational AI capabilities and an intelligent priority-based intent detection system.

 ### Features